Rfhendren/syslib2023/cat_module_notes.md

 ```

 5. Check that your configuration is correct with `apachectl configtest`.
 You should
-see the message *Syntax OK* if you did everything correctly.
+see the message **Syntax OK** if you did everything correctly.
 Restart Apache2 with
 `sudo systemctl restart apache2` and then check its status with `systemctl status apache2`.

 6. Visit your cataloging module in your web browser.
 You can reach this by entering your
-*IP address/cataloging* into the address bar.
+**VM's IP address/cataloging** into the address bar.
 You should be prompted to sign in with the
 credentials you previously set with htpasswd.

 7. Add some records to your OPAC using the new form!